Jydett/ts-interface-builder/README.md

 ## Installation

 ```
-npm install --save-dev ts-interface-builder
+npm install --save-dev ts-interface-builder-wl
 npm install --save ts-interface-checker
 ```

 ## Usage

 This module works together with [ts-interface-checker](https://github.com/gristlabs/ts-interface-checker) module.
-You use `ts-interface-builder` in a build step that converts some TypeScript interfaces to a new TypeScript or JavaScript file (with `-ti.ts` or `-ti.js` extension) that provides a runtime description of the interface.
+You use `ts-interface-builder-wl` in a build step that converts some TypeScript interfaces to a new TypeScript or JavaScript file (with `-ti.ts` or `-ti.js` extension) that provides a runtime description of the interface.
 You then use `ts-interface-checker` in your program to create validator functions from this runtime description.

 ```
-`npm bin`/ts-interface-builder [options] <typescript-files...>
+`npm bin`/ts-interface-builder-wl [options] <typescript-files...>
 ```

 By default, produces `<ts-file>-ti.ts` file for each input file, which has